efeuentertainment/vigicad/README.md

   - usb_bracket.stl
   - (not for botkins: core rear plate)

-- Raspberry PI 3 / Raspberry PI 3 B+ / Raspberry PI 4 (requires 2 USB ports)
+- Raspberry PI 3, 3B+ or 4B (requires 2 USB ports)

 - An aftermarket *wide-angle lens* camera module v1 clone is highly recommended
   - The "genuine" camera module v1 or v2 use pinhole lens and are bad for first person view piloting